 Each set of 5 stained slides per sample per staining day was randomized and evaluated by a total of 6 readers (2 readers/site) for a marker level status (Intact or Loss) and panel level status (Deficient or Proficient).
 The study included a total of 540 observations for thirty samples stained over 3 days across 3 sites with 2 readers per site.
-The MMR status results for all readers, sites, and days for the samples were combined and analyzed versus the reader modes for the same samples to determine the overall reproducibility of MMR status.
-The summary of the agreement rates across all evaluable observations, using the sample-level reader modes for MMR panel level status as the reference can be found in Table 14.
+The MMR status results for all readers, sites, and days for the samples were combined and analyzed versus the reader modes for the agreement rates across all evaluable observations, using the sample-level reader modes for MMR panel level status as the reference can be found in Table 14.

 Table 14.
-Inter-Laboratory Reproducibility for overall agreement rates for VENTANA MMR RxDx Panel in EC.
+Inter-Laboratory Reproducibility for overall agreement rates for VENTANA

+MMR RxDx Panel in FC